david-asenoff/Softuni-projects/README.md

 9. JS Advanced - Working with linear structures  and associative arrays.
 Retrieving information from the DOM tree.
 Word processing.
 Working with features and JSON formats.

 10. JS Application - What is HTTP and how to make requests, working with non-relational databases, create simple Single Page applications, work with REST API and asynchronous programming, working with templates and routing and code testing.

- * [SoftUni](https://softuni.bg/ "SoftUni") is an award-winning educational IT institution providing training and career support in the field of software engineering, digital marketing and creative.